HydraDragonAntivirus/Hydra-Dragon-Antivirus-Linux/README.md

 Open the terminal at this folder by Alt+Shift+F4
 Type python Antivirus.py you are done
 If you have a problem create issue topic
+## How To Update Databases Manually?
+https://www.youtube.com/@hydradragonantivirus Watch my videos here.
+It will help you.